olov/ng-annotate/README.md

 `function($scope) ..` does (for any IIFE args and params).

+## Reference-following
+*experimental*

+ng-annotate follows references.
+This works iff the referenced declaration is
+a) a function declaration or
+b) a variable declaration with an initializer.
+Modifications to a reference outside of its declaration site are ignored by ng-annotate.

+These examples will get annotated:

+    function MyCtrl($scope, $timeout) {
+    }
+    var MyCtrl2 = function($scope) {};

+    angular.module("MyMod").controller("MyCtrl", MyCtrl);
+    angular.module("MyMod").controller("MyCtrl", MyCtrl2);

 ## Explicit annotations
 You can prepend a function expression with `/* @ngInject */` to explicitly state that this function should get annotated. ng-annotate will leave the comment intact and will thus still